A link to reset your password has been sent to your email

 Irish Horse Riding will serve you meals from arrival day evening meal to departure day breakfast, with daily lunch.
 Tea, coffee, and water will be also available.

-Transfer from Loughrea (Galway route) for EUR 45 per person.
-You can get there with Eireann bus company.
+Transfer from Loughrea (Galway route) to riding centre for EUR 45 per person.
 Transfer from Portumna bus stop is also available for 15 EUR per person.
 You can get there with Kearns Transport bus company.
 Meanwhile, a transfer from Whitegate bus stop is available for free.
-You can get there with Bus Éireann bus company.
+You can get to Whitegate with Bus Eireann bus company.

 For this organizer you can guarantee your booking through BookHorseRidingHolidays.com.
 All major credit cards supported.

 We respect your privacy.
 We will not publish or share your email address in any way.

 Please go to your inbox and click the confirmation link we just emailed you.

 Don't miss our special promotions, exclusive offers, new destinations and inspirational stories!